M0nica/react-ssr-hydration-talk/keeping-ssr-cool-with-react-hydration.md

 # Error: Document is undefined

-You want to avoid reconciliation error when ReactDOM.hydrates a site from HTML -> React.
+* Avoid reconciliation error when ReactDOM.hydrates a site from HTML -> React.

-It's better to wrap React that can only render when Window or document is defined in useEffect which only fires _after_ the component has mounted.
+* Wrap React that can only render when Window or document is defined in useEffect which only fires _after_ the component has mounted.

 ---